cthomaspdx/fat-linode/README.md

 Requirements
 ------------
 recipe::static_ip
-configures /etc/network/interfaces for debian, in order for it to work your node.name must match your linode label.
+configures /etc/network/interfaces for debian.
 This will write a private ip to the interfaces file if a private ip is issued. e.g.
 #### packages
 - `toaster` - fat-linode needs toaster to brown your bagel.